webduno/sol22/README.md

 and the last value is the amount of coins that you will receive in your wallet

-in this case ill put 20000, and press enter
+in this case ill put 20000, and press enter and tada, you now have sent yourself some freshly created of your new coin or token

+anyone in the solana blockchain  can now send receive and hold your coin

+finally, lets enable trading using a popular website called fluxbeam xyz just go to this url on the liquidity section

+and add some of your tokens, plus a bit of solana this is the calculation for you to get the initial selling price after that you wont have control of the tokens price in this liquidity pool, but you can always create new ones

+click continue, wait a moment, and you are done this is your public trading link, where users can come to buy your tokens which will make the price go up